Lung disease in old dogs can significantly affect their breathing, energy levels, and overall quality of life.

 Pulmonary fibrosis involves scarring of lung tissue, which stiffens the lungs and makes breathing more laborious.

-This progressive disease commonly affects older dogs and may present as persistent cough, exercise intolerance, or a reluctance to be active.
+This progressive disease commonly affects older dogs and may present as a persistent cough, exercise intolerance, or a reluctance to be active.

 Early recognition and supportive care can slow progression and improve comfort, though fibrosis is generally irreversible.